Neuroendo-mdLab/RP-units/README.md

  We also uploaded two python scripts *Feed.py* and *Voltage.py*, which is run for operating the external devices (LED lamp and auto-feeding device) or switching on/off of the power of the circuit using 9V alkaline battery, respectively.

 ## Author
-  Soma Tomihara (The University of Tokyo)
+ -Soma Tomihara (The University of Tokyo)
-  Shinji Kanda (The University of Tokyo)
+ -Shinji Kanda (The University of Tokyo)